rcw-2/python-digikamdb/docs/intro.rst

 ------------

 * Adding or deleting albumroots, albums and images is not supported.
-* Digikam-DB will probably not run under Windows or MacOS
+* Digikam-DB will probably not run under Windows or MacOS.
+* Fractions of seconds on datetime fields are ignored (this is standard on MySQL, but not on SQLite).
 * The only tables implemented are:

   * AlbumRoots